 A digital identity is information about an individual, organization, or electronic device that exists online.
 Digital identity is well and truly established as one of the most significant technology trends of the digital era on the planet.

-Unlike a paper based ID, digital Id can be authenticated and issued remotely over digital channels.
-The outcome-based definition of digital ID, is regardless of the ID-issuing entity.
+Unlike a paper-based ID, a digital ID can be authenticated and issued remotely over digital channels.
+The outcome-based definition of digital ID is regardless of the ID-issuing entity.
 It also applies regardless of the specific technology used to perform digital authentication, which could range from the use of biometric data to passwords, PINs, or smart devices and security tokens.

 When we talk about digital ID we always talk about “Good Digital ID”.
 A good digital identity is a set of validated digital attributes and credentials for the digital world, similar to a person’s identity for the real world.